gnolang/gno/docs/getting-started/local-setup/creating-a-keypair.md

 :::

 `gnokey` will generate a keybase in which it will store information about your keypairs.
-The keybase directory is stored under the `-home` flag in `gnokey`.
+The keybase directory path is stored under the `-home` flag in `gnokey`.

 ### Gno addresses